Stay Connected

 The creative economy is a powerful engine of growth and community vitality.
 Together, artists, cultural nonprofits, and creative businesses produce and distribute cultural goods and services that generate jobs, revenue, and quality of life.
 A thriving cultural sector leads to thriving communities.

-NEFA has a 30+ year history of providing arts organizations with data-driven research to be used for advocacy to their local governments, strengthening and informing local, statewide, and regional efforts to build New England’s creative economy.
-NEFA research models, network resources, and online tools can be used by anyone in the U.S. to quantify and develop their own creative community.
-To access cultural nonprofit economic impact reports and creative economy sector impact reports and request cultural nonprofit financial data, visit our Research & Data page.
+NEFA has a 40+ year history of providing arts organizations with data-driven research to be used for advocacy to their local governments, strengthening and informing local, statewide, and regional efforts to build New England’s creative economy.
+NEFA research models can be used by anyone in the U.S. to quantify and develop their own creative community.

-Read state highlight sheets from our latest report, The Jobs in the New England Creative Economy and Why They Matter (June 2017)
+See highlights from our latest report, The Jobs in the New England Creative Economy and Why They Matter (June 2017) including data for each New England state at nefa.org/necreativejobsmatter.

 NEFA connects constituents who care about building creative communities - to each other and to ideas, practical information, and tools used in New England neighborhoods.
 Learn more about the Creative Communities Exchange (CCX) and Creative Economy Network.